a2659802/HollowKnight.Decoration/README.md

 # HollowKnight.Decoration
-A mod for making area harder by adding spike and saw or other things
+A mod can place items in-game.

 ##usage